BlueBrain/spack/bluebrain/documentation/setup_personal.md

     $ sudo update-alternatives --config python
     There is only one alternative in link group python (providing /usr/bin/python): /usr/bin/python3.8.
 Nothing to configure.

+## Spack Setup

+Now clone our version of Spack and find compilers and external packages:

+    $ git clone -c feature.manyFiles=true https://github.com/BlueBrain/spack.git
+    $ . spack/share/spack/setup-env.sh
+    $ spack compiler find
+    $ spack external find

+### Additional Configuration

+#### When Building Steps

+Use the following commands to skip building the FLTK GUI interface for GMSH, as it pulls in too many dependencies:

+    $ spack config add packages:gmsh:variants:"~mmg~fltk"

+### Tuning on MacOS

+Edit the resulting externals, removing any references to `brew`, `python`, and `sqlite` from the system, the latter two as they are unfit to be used as full dependencies with Spack:

+    $ spack config edit packages

+With this minimal setup, Spack should operate independent of the system and the `brew` installation.

+### Tuning on Ubuntu

+You may want to purge older GCCs from `~/.spack/linux/compilers.yaml` if Spack implies older GCC by default.

+Use

+    $ spack config edit packages

+to remove mentions to MPI and HDF5.
+Both of these are flawed in their Ubuntu installations.